On cutoff via rigidity for high dimensional curved diffusions: Proofs

 \begin{theorem}[Riemannian splitting with Gaussian factor] Let $(M, g, \mu)$ be a weighted Riemannian manifold with probability measure $\mu=\mathrm{e}^{-V}$.
 If for some $\rho>0$,

 then $(M,g, \mu)$ is isometric to a product weighted Riemannian manifold

-where \begin{itemize} \item $k$ is the dimension of the eigenspace of $-\cL$ associated with the eigenvalue $\lambda_1$ \item $\gamma_{k,\rho^{-1}}$ is the centered Gaussian law on $\mathbb{R}^k$ with covariance matrix $\rho^{-1}\mathrm{Id}_k$ \item $(M', g', \mu')$ is a weighted Riemannian manifold satisfying $\mathrm{CD}(\rho, \infty)$. \end{itemize} \end{theorem}
+where \begin{itemize} \item $k_1$ is the dimension of the eigenspace of $-\mathcal{L}$ associated with the eigenvalue $\lambda_1$ \item $\gamma_{k_1,\rho^{-1}}$ is the centered Gaussian law on $\mathbb{R}^{k_1}$ with covariance matrix $\rho^{-1}\mathrm{Id}_{k_1}$ \item $(M', g', \mu')$ is a weighted Riemannian manifold satisfying $\mathrm{CD}(\rho, \infty)$. \end{itemize} \end{theorem}

 This was proved by \cite{CZ17} in the setting of smooth weighted manifolds, and by \cite{GKKO20} in the more general setting of RCD spaces.
-Splitting theorems for manifolds satisfying a curvature constraint and optimizing certain geometric quantities is a well-studied problem in Riemannian geometry, going back to the Cheeger\,--\,Gromoll splitting theorem for non-negatively curved manifolds containing infinite geodesics.
+Splitting theorems for manifolds satisfying a curvature constraint and optimizing certain geometric quantities is a well-studied problem in Riemannian geometry, going back to the Cheeger--Gromoll splitting theorem for non-negatively curved manifolds containing infinite geodesics.

-We now state a structure lemma which enters the proof of Theorem \ref{thm_split_cz}.
+We now state a structure lemma which enters the proof of Theorem~\ref{thm_split_cz}.

-\begin{lemma}[Rigidity for eigenfunctions when $\lambda_1 = \rho$] Under the setting of Theorem \ref{thm_split_cz}, and through the isometry that it provides, any element of $E_1$ is of the form $a \cdot p(x) $ with $p$ the projection on the Euclidean factor of dimension $k$, $a \in \R^k$, $|a| = \sqrt{\rho}\|f\|_{L^2(\mu)}$.
+\begin{lemma}[Rigidity for eigenfunctions when $\lambda_1 = \rho$] Under the setting of Theorem~\ref{thm_split_cz}, and through the isometry that it provides, any element of $E_1$ is of the form $a \cdot p(x) $ with $p$ the projection on the Euclidean factor of dimension $k_1$, $a \in \mathbb{R}^{k_1}$, $|a| = \sqrt{\rho}\|f\|_{L^2(\mu)}$.
 Moreover, if $f_i = a_i \cdot p(x)$, for $i=1,2$, are two orthogonal eigenfunctions, then $a_1\perp a_2$. \end{lemma}

-\begin{proof} What follows is a broad sketch, were we focus on justifying the form of the eigenfunctions, but do not discuss in too much detail the splitting of the space, that was established in \cite{CZ17}.
+\begin{proof} What follows is a broad sketch, where we focus on justifying the form of the eigenfunctions, but do not discuss in too much detail the splitting of the space, that was established in \cite{CZ17}.
 See also \cite{GKKO20} for a full proof in the non-smooth setting of RCD spaces.
+From the integrated Bochner formula, for any $g$ in the domain of $\mathcal{L}$ we have